Thursday, 14 May 2020

 SC Wiener Viktoria (Austria)

-Football is the main activity of the club, which also has a department for martial arts.
-For their first sixty years the club played in the lower reaches of the Wiener Fußball Verband league organisation.
+SC Wiener Viktoria is based in the Meidling district of the Austrian capital.
+They were founded following a merger between Renz Sport- und Social Club, formed in 1931 and Sports Club Rio, which had been dissolved in 1939.
+For their first sixty years, the club played in the lower reaches of the Wiener Fußball Verband league organisation.

-Back in the Wiener Stadtliga, Viktoria finished in twelfth and then seventh position in 2015-16.
-An eighth place in 2016-17 was backed up with tenth in 2017-18.
-The club retained their faith in coach Polster and were rewarded.
+Back in the Wiener Stadtliga, Viktoria retained their faith in coach Polster and were rewarded.

 My visit